Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 Maintenance of Long-Haired vs. Short-Haired Cats

-If you're having difficulty choosing between a long-haired and a short-haired cat, hopefully this article about grooming will help you decide whether you will have the time and money for proper upkeep.
+Assuring that your cat is properly groomed and clean is very important.
+If you're having difficulty choosing between a long-haired and a short-haired cat, hopefully this article can help you decide whether you will have the time and money for proper upkeep.

-Grooming is going to be easier-going with short-haired cats.
 You do not have to brush them, though I bet your feline friend will insist.
 A simple pet brush (like a rubber glove brush) will give you bonding time with your feline and get rid of the shedding at the same time.
 However, keep in mind that there is usually more shedding with short hair.
-Do you have all carpet?
+Is your home carpeted?
 Plan on vacuuming two to three times a week to keep the pet fur off of your furniture.
 While it is still suggested to bathe your short-haired cat, it's not such a big to-do as with long-haired cats, and you surely do not have to do it as often.

 For a cat with long fur, there is usually less shedding, but the matting is so much worse.
 If you have a cat with long hair, and she is getting her tongue stuck trying to groom herself, you have a mat on your hands.
 Because of this, you simply have to be willing to groom her.
 Again, use a detangling brush.
 She will love the time you spend with her, and she will feel relieved when she can lick herself without knots!

 It is suggested to give long-haired cats gentle baths, as anything too rough will knot the hair right back up.
 Imagine having to brush that out again.
 Give your cat a bath once a month, and make sure to wipe around the eyes, especially with cats that might have more eye stains than others.
 To get rid of these stains, I've heard that people use hydrogen peroxide, but I'm not sure I'd suggest that.
-Your best bet is to use a soft dish soap, such as Dawn dish soap.
+Your best bet is to use a gentle dish soap.